xy660/NexusEJS/README.md

 4. Run `nejsc your_app.js` to generate `your_app.nejs`.
 5. Place it in the SPIFFS data folder named `entry.nejs`, then upload the FS Image and Firmware.

+You can find examples in the `/demo` folder and the development documentation along with its API documentation in the `/doc` folder.

 ## How to Contribute

 We welcome contributions to the NexusEJS project!
 Whether it's reporting bugs, suggesting features, improving documentation, or submitting code changes, your help is greatly appreciated.